Tufted titmouse: Behavior and ecology

-Breeding
+Breeding and nesting

 Tufted titmice nest in a hole in a tree, either a natural cavity, a human-made nest box, or sometimes an old woodpecker nest.
-They line the nest with soft materials, sometimes plucking hair from a live animal such as a dog.
-If they find snake skin sheds, they may incorporate pieces into their nest.
+They line the nest with soft materials, sometimes plucking hair from live mammals to use as material, a behavior known as kleptotrichy.
+If they find snakeskin sheddings, they may incorporate pieces into their nest.
 Eggs measure under 1 inch long and are white or cream-colored with brownish or purplish spots.
 Eggs have an incubation period of 12–14 days; titmice will then remain nestlings for 15–16 days.

 The lifespan of the tufted titmouse is approximately 2.1 years, although it can live for more than ten years.
-On average, these birds will have a clutch size of five to seven eggs.
+Average clutch size is five to seven eggs.
 Unlike many birds, the offspring of tufted titmice will often stay with their parents during the winter and even after the first year of their life.
 Sometimes, a bird born the year before will help its parents raise the next year's young.

-Tufted titmice will occasionally hybridize with the black-crested titmouse; the hybridization range is very narrow, however, because of genetic differences.
+The tufted titmouse will occasionally hybridize with the black-crested titmouse; the hybridization range is very narrow, however, because of genetic differences.

+Diet

+Annually, nearly two thirds of the tufted titmouse diet consists of insects.
+During the summer months, caterpillars are an essential part of their diet.
+With respect to nuts and seeds, the tufted titmouse primarily prefers sunflower seeds and will consume suet and peanuts as well.
+During the fall and winter, the tufted titmouse hoards food.
+When visiting a feeder, tufted titmice take one seed per visit and store seeds within 130 feet of the feeder.